Emil Lewis Holmdahl: Parque and Cuernavaca

-Orozco Rebellion and Artillery
+Orozco Rebellion and artillery

 In March 1912, a serious revolt broke out under the leadership of Pascual Orozco, who was one of the key leaders in the fighting against Diaz.
 Madero made the mistake of dismissing many revolutionary leaders, who now began to plot against him.
 Orozco soon made enemies with Pancho Villa and continued his revolt, which was initially successful as Orozco was able to capture Juárez, rout Villas, men outside Chihuahua City, and win additional victories at Santa Rosalia and Jimenez.
 Orozco soon made the fatal mistake of earning the ire of the U.S, who banned the selling of arms to any of the battling Mexican factions, while the battles Holmdahl and the Federals fought over were mainly over control of the strategic railroads.
 The Federals meanwhile had received weapons from Europe, via the ports of Tampico and Vera Cruz.

-Madero was determined to crush Orozco, and dispatched an large army numbering between 6,000-8,000 under the command of General José González Salas.
+Madero was determined to crush Orozco, and dispatched a large army numbering between 6,000 and 8,000 under the command of General José González Salas.
 Holmdahl and his Rurales joined this force, which resulted in the First Battle of Rellano.
 Orozco had hired his own American mercenaries, namely Holmdahl's old Banana Wars comrades, Sam Dreben and Tracy Richardson who operated machine guns with great success against Salas's army, which ended with a cavalry charge led by Orozco.
 The federals suffered heavy casualties, while General Salas, overcome with grief and shame shot himself in the head.
 Madero soon gave command of the campaign to Huerta, a move he will later regret.